-Our Second symposium on the evolutionary Genomics of Adaptation will take place this summer at the University of Nebraska - Lincoln.
-Details coming soon!
+Our Second symposium on the evolutionary Genomics of Adaptation will take place October 11 - 13, 2019 in Lincoln, Nebraska.
+REgistration Details coming soon!

 Organizers: Kristi Montooth (University of Nebraska), Colin Meiklejohn (University of Nebraska), Jay Storz (University of Nebraska), Zac Cheviron (University of Montana), Lila Fishman (University of Montana), Jeff Good (University of Montana), and Scott Mills (University of Montana).